 Hydrangeas have extensive and thirsty root systems that can quickly out grow a pot.
 Smaller pots have less capacity for soil and therefore hold much less moisture so they hydrangea can quickly wilt even after watering.

-If the pot does not have drainage holes in the base or there is a tray or saucer underneath then this can prevent excess water draining and cause the soil to become saturated.
+If the pot does not have drainage holes in the base or there is a tray or saucer underneath, then this can prevent excess water draining and cause the soil to become saturated.

-If the soil is saturated and water is pooling around the roots then this excludes oxygen from the soil which prevents root respiration.
+If the soil is saturated and water is pooling around the roots, then this excludes oxygen from the soil, which prevents root respiration.

 If the roots cannot transport water or nutrients around the plant the leaves wilt and can turn yellow.
 If the roots are in saturated soil for too long this causes root rot and results in a dying hydrangea.

-How to Revive a Hydrangea Wilting in a Pot
+My Tips for Reviving a Hydrangea Wilting in a Pot

-- Plant hydrangeas in clay, ceramic or terracotta pots as they tend to be thicker and do not heat up as much as plastic or metal pots and planters.Thin plastic pots heat up in the sun much quicker which dries out the soil to quickly for the hydrangea roots to draw up the moisture they require which results in wilting.
+- I have tried several different pots when growing hydrangea, and I have concluded that planting hydrangeas in clay, ceramic, or terracotta pots is better as they tend to be thicker and do not heat up as much as plastic or metal pots and planters.
+Thin plastic pots heat up in the sun much quicker, which dries out the soil too quickly for the hydrangea roots to draw up the moisture they require, which results in wilting.

-Potted hydrangeas that are wilting can be revived if you replant the hydrangea in a larger pot, replace the potting soil and water as often as required so that the soil is moist.
+Potted hydrangeas that are wilting can be revived if you replant the hydrangea in a larger pot, replace the potting soil, and water as often as required so that the soil is moist.

 Remember to keep the hydrangea in an area of morning sun followed by afternoon shade or dappled light throughout the day to help it revive and avoid leaf scorch.